Haberfield

 Haberfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Haberfield's dwelling structures, as per the latest Census, consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Haberfield's dwelling structure in its latest Census evaluation consisted of 80.0% houses and 20.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Haberfield stood at 50.6%, with mortgaged dwellings at 31.8% and rented ones at 17.6%.
-The median monthly mortgage repayment was $3,674, exceeding Sydney metro's average of $2,427.
+The median monthly mortgage repayment was $3,674, higher than Sydney metro's average of $2,427.
 The median weekly rent in Haberfield was $530, compared to Sydney metro's $470.
 Nationally, Haberfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing